hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.10 Using Atomic Long

-Hazelcast Atomic Long(`IAtomicLong`) is the distributed long which offers most of the operations such as `get`, `set`, `getAndSet`, `compareAndSet` and `incrementAndGet`.
-For details refer to [Atomic Long section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#iatomiclong) in the Hazelcast IMDG Reference Manual.
+Hazelcast Atomic Long (`IAtomicLong`) is the distributed long which offers most of the operations such as `get`, `set`, `getAndSet`, `compareAndSet` and `incrementAndGet`.
+For details, see the [Atomic Long section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#iatomiclong) in the Hazelcast IMDG Reference Manual.

 An Atomic Long usage example is shown below.